Our Walk-in Centres provide free advice and treatment for various minor injuries such as:

 - treatment of children under 2 years of age

 - treatment following an injury at work – due to worker’s compensation requirements - see a GP

 - work clearance certificates/letters for work/childcare

 - referrals to medical specialists

 - refilling prescriptions

-- medical certificates (we are able to provide sick/carers letters - see our frequently asked questions for the difference between a medical certificate and a sick or carer certificate).
+- medical certificates (we are able to provide sick and carer certificates - see our frequently asked questions for the difference between a medical certificate and a sick certificate.